RaehyunIm/online_shopper_intention_prediction_machine_learning/README.md

 **"Administrative"**, **"Administrative Duration"**, **"Informational"**, **"Informational Duration"**, **"Product Related"** and **"Product Related Duration"** represent the number of different types of pages visited by the visitor in that session and total time spent in each of these page categories.

-The values of these features are derived from the URL information of the pages visited by the user and updated in real time when a user takes an action.
+The values of these features are derived from the URL information of the pages visited by the user, and updated in real time when a user takes an action.

 **"Bounce Rate"**, **"Exit Rate"** and **"Page Value"** features represent the metrics measured by "Google Analytics" for each page in the e-commerce site.